iakshay/SmartNavigator/README.md

 #Smart Navigator

-##Abstract:
-A Google Chrome extenstion for smart navigation while browsing with Speech support.
+A Google Chrome extension for smart navigation while browsing with Speech support.

-##Shortcuts:
+##Shortcuts
 - *Ctrl + Shift + S* on WINDOWS
 - *Cmd + Shift + S* on OSX